-3-3 3320.
-3 hours (3;0;0).
-This class is designed to give students and interested individuals valuable research skills in public history.
+Description: This class is designed to give students and interested individuals valuable research skills in public history.
 Students will learn to use scholarly electronic search engines, oral histories, archives, and government records.
-Course Typically Offered: On demand.

-HIST 3330 - History of American Indians Pre-Columbian to Present shaped North American history, as well as the Native American perspective.
+HIST 3330 - History of American Indians Pre-Columbian to Present

+Description: This course surveys the history of American Indians in North America from pre-Columbian times to the present.
+Primary goals are to make students aware of the longevity and continuity of human history in North America, to explore how Native peoples have shaped North American history, as well as the Native American perspective.
 Classes consist of lectures, assigned readings and discussions of primary source documents and readings.
 Students will examine American Indian culture through photographs, maps, works of art and films.

-Prerequisite(s): History Core.
-Course Typically Offered: Fall.
+Prerequisite(s): History Core